“The only vital value an enterprise has is the experience, skills, innovativeness and insights of its people”

 - is about motivating and rewarding team, conducting performance reviews, providing feedback, resolving issues, and managing changes in the team.

-Though these processes are shown as discrete and sequential, they often overlap in ways specific to the project environment.
+Though these project management activities are shown as discrete and sequential, they often overlap in ways specific to the project environment.

 Project management team is a subset of Project team.
 It is also called as executive team, core team or leadership team.

-Let us move on to the first process, Plan Human Resources Management.
+Let us move on to the first of the project management activity, Planning How To Manage Human Resources.